Table of Contents

 The DFA has a record of all authorized signatories from all government agencies and sometimes, signatures become obsolete and no longer match the current signature of the signatory.

-In this case, the DFA will issue a request for specimen signature addressed to the office where your document originated and certified.
+In this case, the DFA will issue a request for a specimen signature addressed to the office where your document originated and was certified.

 That means you need to go back to the issuing office to request the updated specimen signature and submit it back to the DFA.

 Only then they can process your paper for apostille.